thefrontside/bigtest/website/docs/docs/interactors/3-locators-filters-actions.md

 ## Locators

 One benefit of Interactors is that they help you align your tests with how a user actually interacts with the app, starting with finding what to click on.
-Locators are one of two ways to find a specific element in a user interface.
+Locators are one of two ways to find a specific element in a user interface. <!-- I think this needs to be re-worded per Charles' suggestion about how locators are the default filter. -->

 Whenever you use an Interactor in a test, you can pass it a string, like "Submit" in the example below.
 This string argument is the Locator.